Dragon Ball Z: The World's Strongest: Plot

-Dr. Wheelo attacks, overwhelms the fighters, and only Goku and Piccolo are left to oppose him.
+Dr. Wheelo attacks and overwhelms the fighters, leaving only Goku and Piccolo to oppose him.
 Goku knocks Dr. Wheelo into the atmosphere and begins to form a Spirit Bomb attack.
-Wheelo interrupts him before he can finish gathering the energy for it requiring Goku's allies to distract Wheelo.
-Goku's successfully launches the bomb and Wheelo is killed.
+Wheelo interrupts him before he can finish gathering the energy, requiring Goku's allies to distract Him.
+Goku successfully launches the bomb, and Wheelo is killed.

 Cast

+Although the Ox-King does not appear in this film, the 2008 "remastered" version of the Funimation dub miscredits him as voiced by Christopher Sabat.

 A fourth English dub, produced and released exclusively in Malaysia by Speedy Video, features an unknown voice cast.